-Approximately 150 volunteers participated in at least one monitoring activity in 2017.
-Among those was a committed core of regulars: 22 volunteers regularly monitoring up to 20 streams and 12 volunteers regularly participated with the bioassessment team.
+Approximately 120 volunteers participated in at least one monitoring activity in 2018.
+Twenty-five locations were monitored for ambient or biological data.
 Education is stressed at monitoring trainings and events and the level of awareness among participants has increased.

 Conclusions